top of page

 Turmeric does an excellent job at removing stains on the skin (and even teeth) but it also can stain your clothes and skin, go figure!
 Make sure to wear an old t-shirt to avoid stains.
 If your skin is fair you will want to follow up with your favorite facial oil after rinsing the mask.
 Massage it into your skin well and wipe clean to remove any excess turmeric from the skin.
 Voila!
 You should not have any turmeric left on your skin.

-Enjoy your healthy and glowing skin!
-I really hope you enjoy this mask and make it part of your regular beauty routine.
+Enjoy your healthy and glowing skin with this manuka honey and turmeric face mask.
+I really hope you enjoy this mask and make it part of your regular holistic beauty routine.
 It is an incredibly effective way to maintain the health of your skin and protect its integrity.
-GLOW GIRL!

 Sign up for my newsletter to receive a free healthy skin guide and get wellness and beauty tips